skanda890/skanda890/README.md

     <li>
     <h3><a href="https://github.com/skanda890/Hackbook">Hackbook</a></h3>
     <p>
-        He appears to have a focus on software development and user interface design, particularly for Windows systems.
-One of the repositories under this account is Hackbook.
-However, the specific details about the Hackbook repository are not available in the search results.
-You might find more detailed information directly on the <a href="https://github.com/skanda890">GitHub page</a> of skanda890.
+    He focuses on software development and UI design for Windows.
+Details about the `Hackbook` repository are not available.
+More information can be found on the <a href="https://github.com/skanda890">GitHub page</a> of skanda890.
     </p>
     </li>
     <p><a href="github.com/skanda890">skanda890 (SkandaBT)</a> has a total of 12 repositories available on <a href="https://github.com">GitHub</a>, showcasing a diverse range of projects and interests in software development.</p>